Nicolas Claxton NBA Playoffs Player Props: Nets vs. 76ers

-Nicolas Claxton and the rest of the Brooklyn Nets match up versus the Philadelphia 76ers in the NBA Playoffs on Monday, at 7:30 PM ET.
+Nicolas Claxton and the rest of the Brooklyn Nets hit the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.

-We're going to examine Claxton's prop bets, using stats and trends to help you make good picks.
+In this article, we dig into Claxton's available prop bets, providing stats to help you figure out the best wagers to make.

 Nicolas Claxton Prop Bets vs. the 76ers